Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Discussion

 Furthermore, our exploration extends to the application of our device to more intricate qLDPC codes.
 Although more powerful than the surface code, their implementation comes at the cost of increased noise (either from longer shuttles or higher idling times).
 By simulating these codes and evaluating their performance in our constrained setup, we observed that this trade-off is in favour of the complex qLDPC codes when error rates are low enough (while still practically achievable).
 This underscores the versatility of our platform, even within the limitations of the 2$\times$N qubit array.

-Before our proposal (or parts of it) can be tested experimentally, we envisage several work avenues.
-First, it would be valuable to further refine our noise model, for instance by taking non-adiabatic effects into account in the shuttling model.
-Estimating the strength of these effects would be particularly relevant as they could take qubits out their operational subspace, thereby potentially disconnecting the two halves of the device around the qubit that escaped.

-Further afield, it would be interesting to think about a slightly more complex architecture design that would let one include both the surface and better qLDPC codes in the same device.
+As future work, it would be interesting to engineer a slightly more complex architecture design that would let one include both the surface and better qLDPC codes in the same device and interface them.
 It would indeed prove advantageous to make use of the latter's strong error correction capabilities when used as memory codes.
 Whenever a logical qubit is idle for a significant amount of time during a quantum computation, one could take its logical information and store it in memory, before taking it out again when needed.
-If this store in-and-out scheme can theoretically be implemented by a modified lattice surgery between a surface code and another type of qLDPC code \cite{Xu_2023}, one would still need to think about how to efficiently embed this in our device.
+If this store in-and-out scheme can theoretically be implemented via a modified lattice surgery protocol between a surface code and another type of qLDPC code \cite{Xu_2023}, one would still need to understand how to efficiently embed this in our device.

-More generally, throughout this work we have chosen to work within quite severe limitations, \textit{i.e.} the low dimensional array and the restriction to semi-global Hadamard operations.
-We have established that even within these constraints computation is possible.
-It would be interesting to explore the enhancements that would result from relaxing the conditions, if only slightly.
-For example it is obviously possible to envisage Hadamard operations broadcast to substantial groups of qubits but no longer necessarily device-wide.